phrogg/phrogg/README.md

 ### Hi there 👋

+I'm Phil, I currently work on SSI [@esatus](https://github.com/esatus).
+I like to code and love to learn about IT-Security related topics.

+I'm always happy to receive PRs.

 <!--
 **phrogg/phrogg** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.